fossadev/fossabot-docs/docs/variables/game.md

 # $(game)

-Returns the current Twitch directory a broadcaster is under.
+Returns the current game directory a broadcaster is under.

 #### Parameters